2023 Season Registration is Open!

-The LAF program requires a service commitment of 4 hours per child (maximum of 8 hours for two or more children per family).
+The Service Hours program requires a League Service Commitment of 4 hours per child (maximum of 8 hours for two or more children per family).

-As part of Registration, all families are required to agree to a LAF fee, separate from the registration fee.
-If you do not complete the LAF hours, you will receive an invoice for the full LAFF amount, which will be required before registration in the following year.
+As part of Registration, all families will be required to agree to a Service Hours Fee, separate from the Registration fee.
+If you do not complete the Service Hours, you will receive an invoice for the full Service Hours amount which will be required before registration in the following year.

-It takes a lot of people volunteering a lot of time to make PHBA work and be successful.
-The League would prefer not to invoice for any LAF fees.
-Your time is more valuable to our players than the money.
-That said, should you prefer not to volunteer, you may buy out your obligation for $300 per child, with a maximum of $600 per family.
+It takes a lot of volunteer time to make PHBA successful.
+Your time is more valuable to our players than your money.
+However, should you prefer not to volunteer, you may buy out your obligation for $500 per child, with a maximum of $800 per family.

 In order to be consistent with other youth baseball leagues in the region and the State, the PHBA has adopted the age cutoff dates used by Little League and Pony baseball.
 The new cutoff date is August 31 for baseball only.

-For example, if your player was born on or before August 31 of 2013, they would play as a 9 year-old.
-If they were born on or after September 1 of 2013, they would play as an 8 year-old.
+For example, if your player was born on or before August 31 of 2013, they would play as a 10 year-old.
+If they were born on or after September 1 of 2013, they would play as a 9 year-old.